tejeez/geckokapula/firmware/flashing.md

 ## Flashing using OpenOCD software
 OpenOCD is good in that it supports a lot of different SWD adapters and can do a lot of things.
-Its downside is that it can feel somewhat complicated to configure and use due to its command line user interface and use of TCL language for configuration, scripting and commanding.
+Its downside is that it can feel somewhat complicated to use if you are not familiar with it.
 I try to provide straightforward instructions here so you do not need to learn too much about OpenOCD just to get your firmware flashed.